JohnGaughan/advent-of-code-java/Advent/README.md

 I settled on Java 11.
 It is a recent-enough LTS release that is widely supported.

 The programs are implemented as separate Java classes implementing a common interface.
-Each year has its own JUnit test harness, with a Test-annotated method for each individual problem.
+There is a common JUnit test harness, with a Test-annotated method for each individual problem.
 To run the code, simply run the test harness as a JUnit test.

+Each day of two problems is in a self-contained Java class, possibly with nested classes.
+This does clutter the code a little, but I think the tradeoff of having the entire program just a scroll wheel away actually makes it _more_ readable.

+Programs only rely on core Java, with a small number relying on one utility method included in this project related to input parsing.
+My goal is to avoid having any of the solution logic outside of the program itself beyond the bare minimum: things like Java containers and streams, or JUnit which manages running the various programs and validating their answers.

 ## Licenses